About our sources

 As for print editions, readers with access to a university library may be able to find the facsimile edition of Geistliche Sonnette published in 1967, with an afterword by Heinz-Otto Burger, or Greiffenberg’s collected works (Sämtliche Werke,1983).
 We use the print-on-demand edition available from Amazon, as this is the most readily available print edition.
 However, this edition has a few drawbacks: it lacks the subject index; it doesn’t preserve the formatting of the original (which makes the numbering of the poems in the book’s final section rather confusing); and it contains some transcription errors.
 Thus, we still make use of other sources for comparison and correction.

 A few of Greiffenberg’s poems have been published in translation.
-These can be found most readily in anthologies of poetry by women: The Penguin Book of Women Poets, edited by Carol Cosman, Joan Keefe, and Kathleen Weaver (available from used book dealers); The Defiant Muse: German Feminist Poems from the Middle Ages to the Present, edited by Susan L. Cocalis; and Women in Praise of the Sacred: 43 Centuries of Spiritual Poetry by Women, edited by Jane Hirshfield.
+These can be found most readily in anthologies of poetry by women: The Penguin Book of Women Poets, edited by Carol Cosman, Joan Keefe, and Kathleen Weaver (out of print; available from used book dealers); The Defiant Muse: German Feminist Poems from the Middle Ages to the Present, edited by Susan L. Cocalis; and Women in Praise of the Sacred: 43 Centuries of Spiritual Poetry by Women, edited by Jane Hirshfield.